macsencasaus/uNet-CBC/README.md

 This will generate predictions and evaluate the model based on the demo testing data and save it to the `./outputs/predictions` directory.

 Finally, you can use the `plot_event.py` script to visualize the model's predictions in comparison against the testing data found in the `./outputs/figures` directory.
-These outputs look something like this :
+These outputs look something like this:

-## Documentation

-The documentation for all code can be found as `.md` files in the `./docs` directory.

-## Authors
+## Author

 The code in this repository is developed by [Macsen Casaus](https://github.com/macsencasaus).